whatonlylue/Project_BLOOM/ReadME.md

 Current packages:

-    Data: All data collected for the model is stored here
+- Data: All data collected for the model is stored here
-    Data_collection_tools: All data collection tools are in this directory
+- Data_collection_tools: All data collection tools are in this directory

 ### Next Steps

 Looking to add AI functionality and expand our data set

-### Requirments

-Inorder to use this package, you must have conda install on your device, instructions to install conda can be found here: https://docs.anaconda.com/anaconda/install/
-Once you install conda, run:
-    ```
-        conda init
-        conda create -n ncbi_datasets
-        conda activate ncbi_datasets
-        conda install -c conda-forge ncbi-datasets-cli
-    ```
-    ***This script can be found here https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/***

-Before you run any file from our Project, make sure you have activated the conda environment: `conda activate <your-environment>`